 Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker to allocate resources and assess the performance of the Group.
 The Group's operating segments are aligned to five market-facing business units, being:

-- Maritime, focusing on worldwide commercial maritime services; - US Government, focusing on US civil and military government services; and - Global Government, focusing on worldwide civil and military government services.
+- Maritime, focusing on worldwide commercial maritime services; - US Government, focusing on US civil and military government services; and

 3. Segment information (continued)